 2. Flowers for Algernon by Daniel Keyes

-This was one of the first sci-fi books I read, and it's an all-time classic.
-While reading it on the London Underground, someone interrupted me to tell me to share their excitement about the book – and invite them to their sci-fi book club (which unfortunately I couldn't join).
+This was one of the first sci-fi books I read, and it’s an all-time classic.
+While reading it on the London Underground, someone interrupted me to share their excitement about the book – and invite me to their sci-fi book club (which unfortunately I couldn’t join).

 If you like Flowers for Algernon, you might also like Richard Powers’ latest novel, Bewilderment, which puts a modern spin on the classic book about an experimental procedure to increase your IQ and change your life.

 3. The Hitchhiker’s Guide to the Galaxy by Douglas Adams

 This beautifully silly feel-good classic follows the galactic (mis)adventures of Arthur Dent, beginning one Thursday lunchtime when the Earth gets unexpectedly demolished to make way for a new hyperspace bypass.

 The Hitchhiker’s Guide to the Galaxy is one of those classics that you feel you should have read, but it’s also a book that’s actually easy and fun to read.

 4. The Complete Sherlock Holmes by Sir Arthur Conan Doyle

 Sir Arthur Conan Doyle offers some of the coziest, most easy-going classic writing you can read.